 Reception and Lecture, Thursday, 5:30–7:30 pm.
 The reception will take place between 5:30 and 6:30 pm, followed by a short program and 20 minute talk by Gerard Venema.
 Students are encouraged to attend, and opportunity will be provided afterwards for delegates to go to dinner at local restaurants.

-Program: This two-day program on Friday and Saturday will include sessions of contributed papers as well as Invited Addresses by Cameron Freer, Massachusetts Institute of Technology, Representation theorems for exchangeable structures: a computability theoretic perspective; Victoria Gitman, City University of New York Graduate Center, Toy multiverses of set theory; Wesley Holliday, University of California Berkeley, Axiomatizing reasoning about sets: cardinality, mereology, and decisiveness; Alexander Kechris, California Institute of Technology, Countable Borel equivalence relations; Benjamin Rossman, University of Toronto, On circuit complexity and finite model theory; Margaret Thomas, University of Konstanz, Title to be announced; and Linda Brown Westrick, Pennsylvania State University, Reverse math of Borel sets.
+Program: This two-day program on Friday and Saturday will include sessions of contributed papers as well as Invited Addresses by Cameron Freer, Massachusetts Institute of Technology, Representation theorems for exchangeable structures: a computability theoretic perspective; Victoria Gitman, City University of New York Graduate Center, Toy multiverses of set theory; Wesley Holliday, University of California Berkeley, Axiomatizing reasoning about sets: cardinality, mereology, and decisiveness; Alexander Kechris, California Institute of Technology, Countable Borel equivalence relations; Benjamin Rossman, University of Toronto, On circuit complexity and finite model theory; Margaret Thomas, University of Konstanz, Parameterization, o-minimality and counting points; and Linda Brown Westrick, Pennsylvania State University, Reverse math of Borel sets.